Elizabeth Goodsitt, 608-266-1683

 - Requesting authority from CMS to only enroll new PNCC providers who do not have major indicators of fraud and who will only provide PNCC services.

 “Wisconsin's disparities in maternal and infant health outcomes are preventable and unjust.
 The child care coordination benefit is a unique opportunity to leverage Medicaid to improve maternal and infant health outcomes in Wisconsin, and it’s important women and children in Wisconsin receive the services and resources they need to live healthy lives,” said DHS Secretary-designee Kirsten Johnson.
-“Through the diligent work of our Office of Inspector General, we have worked to identify and hold accountable bad actors to ensure Wisconsin women and children receive the services they need and deserve for which Medicaid has been billed.
+“Through the diligent work of our Office of the Inspector General, we have worked to identify and hold accountable bad actors to ensure Wisconsin women and children receive the services they need and deserve for which Medicaid has been billed.
 Reducing infant and maternal health disparities is a top priority at the Wisconsin Department of Health Services, and a critical part of that work is increasing enforcement and preventing fraud to ensure women and children receive the services they need while supporting community providers.
 The actions we are taking today are important steps toward our goal of promoting positive health outcomes for mothers and children.”

 The child care coordination benefit was created to provide post-birth care plan development and care coordination from the time a child is born until they turn seven in Milwaukee County or two in the City of Racine.
 When families receive child care coordination services, providers first work with them to do an assessment of their needs, which includes discussion of topics like child development, nutrition, child safety, home and money management, and parenting skill support.
 Providers and families then work together to develop a plan to connect the family to resources and support for the areas where they’ve identified needs.
 They then meet regularly to monitor how the plan is working and make adjustments.